im-kaushal/AssignmentSteelEye/Assignment.md

             />
             ))}

 Invalid prop is selected of type array supplied to WrappedSingleListItem, expected boolean.
-Therefore converting it to boolean.
+Therefore converting it to boolean.<br>
 >>

 **Fixed code:**